 You need to consider whether your firm transfers personal data between the UK and the EEA.

 Timely action by UK and EU authorities is needed fully to mitigate the risks associated with transfers of personal data.
+If the UK leaves the EU without a withdrawal agreement the Government has stated that the UK will continue to allow the free flow of data from the UK to the EEA after exit day.
 However, the EU Commission has stated on 13 November 2018 that an adequacy decision of the UK data protection regime is not part of its contingency planning.

-Therefore when contingency planning, you should continue to consider:
+When contingency planning, you should consider:

-- the extent to which your business is reliant on transfers of personal data (for example because of where your data centres are located);
+- the extent to which your business is reliant on transfers of personal data (for example because of where your data centres are located)

-- what risks you may be exposed to if there is no complete central solution to allow transfer of personal data between the EEA and the UK to continue, and what steps you can take to mitigate any risks you may face.
+- what risks you may be exposed to if there is no complete central solution to allow transfer of personal data between the EEA and the UK to continue, and what steps you can take to mitigate any risks you may face

 How customers may be affected

-To the extent you have not already done so, you should urgently complete your assessment of the extent to which you are affected by Brexit.
+In preparing for Brexit, we expect that you should complete your assessment of the extent to which Brexit affects you.
 If you conclude that you are affected you should: